 Create a compelling ad with a relevant landing page and your ad could appear at the top spot, even if your competitors are bidding higher.

-Yet, just because your ad appears on the top spot one day, doesn't mean it will be there the next day.
-It might not even be there the next hour.
+Also understand that just because your ad appears on the topspot one day, it doesn’t mean it will be there the next day.
+It might not evenbe there the next hour.

-The second metric is Search Absolutely Top IS, which is the percentage of time you were at the very top of the page.
+The second metric is Search Absolutely Top IS.
+This is the percentage of time you were at the very top of the page.

-To have these metric show up on your keyword page, click modify columns and then click competitive metrics.
+To have these metrics show up on your keyword page, click modify columns and then click competitive metrics.